naotosuzuki11/verisyscode/README.md

 ### Overview of the process you used and the technologies you used
-  My goal was to write clean/simple code to complete each of the checkpoints asked for by the assessment.
-Most of the application is built using basic rails with limited gems.
+  My goal was to write clean/simple code to complete each of the checkpoints asked for by the assessment (occam's razor).
+(Most of the application is built using basic rails with limited gems.
+Postgresql db deployed on Heroku.
 I'd love to have used more libraries and gems to make a robust web app.

 ### Any challenges you faced
   Challenge #1.
 Looking at the prompt I initially only created one model to keep things simple, which was VandelayContact.
 However, I realized that the best way to combine records and append to the master record (latest update-date) would be to create a new Number and Address Model.
 I kept them separate because I thought it may be best for sustainability.
 Each Model belongs to an instance of VandelayContact.